teakeycee/empyrion/README.md

 # empyrion
 This is a test for collaborating on a scenario for Empyrion Galactic Survival.

-The goal of this page is to learn about how to
+The goal of this page is to learn about how to use GitHub to create and update a scenario for the Steam workshop.

 The base of this code is from Ravien's Scenario for Custom Config Mods, located here: https://steamcommunity.com/sharedfiles/filedetails/?id=2122687972